Blueprint SDK — guidelines

 ...

-The method's specific parameters can only take values explicitly allowed, as listed in the next subsection: Arguments.
+The specific parameters of the method may only use types explicitly allowed, as listed in rule (6) in the previous subsection.

 View methods